Working papers

 Gender Differences in Salary Requests - Analysis in progress

-(with Norihiko Matsuda)
+(with Ryotaro Hayashi and Norihiko Matsuda)